RanitManik/Frontend-App-Starter-Template/README.md

 <div align="center">
   <img height="70px" src="https://skillicons.dev/icons?i=react,vite,tailwind" alt="Technology Icons">
-  <h1>React Vite App Template</h1>
+  <h1>Frontend App Starter Template</h1>
 </div>

-Welcome to the **React Vite App Template**!
+Welcome to the **Frontend App Starter Template**!
 This template is a starting point for building dynamic and interactive web applications using Vite and React with all the essential community standards to support you in successfully launching your projects.

 ## Table of Contents